 Finding Effective Treatment for Trauma and Addiction

 Waismann Method® Opioid Treatment Specialists offer patients medical detoxification options for reversing opioid dependence.
 Patients undergo opioid detoxification in a private accredited hospital where they receive comprehensive medical support and withdrawal management.
-Detox protocols are individualized to adjust to each patient’s unique health needs.
+The medical team individualizes detox protocols based on each patient’s unique health needs.
 This includes medical evaluation, pre-medication, detoxification, and recovery care.

 For many people struggling with substance abuse due to untreated anxiety and trauma, quitting can be challenging.
 However, in addition to the difficulty of often changing longstanding, compulsive drug and alcohol use patterns, detoxification may also give rise to painful withdrawal symptoms and potential withdrawal complications.